kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 -->

 User may likely rollout workload and PV nodeAffinity changes at the same time.
-This may trigger a race condition where the workload pods are scheduled to a node matchs the old nodeAffinity, but the volume cannot be used on the node.
+This may trigger a race condition where the workload pods are scheduled to a node that matches the old nodeAffinity, but the volume cannot be used on the node.

-To mitigate this risk, we let kubelet to fail the mis-scheduled pods.
+To mitigate this risk, we let kubelet fail the mis-scheduled pods.
 Hopefully, workload controller will create a replacement pod for it.

-If the user is running an incompatible scheduler which does not respect PV nodeAffinity, we may ended up in an endless loop of creating then failing pods.
+If the user is running an incompatible scheduler which does not respect PV nodeAffinity, we may end up in an endless loop of creating then failing pods.
 This should be fine since we already have many cases like this.
-We mitigate this by adding an note in the release note.
+We mitigate this by adding a note in the release note.

 ## Design Details